airbus-seclab/diffware/README.md

                         Define the log level
   -d, --debug           Print debug messages
   -C CONFIG_FILE, --config_file CONFIG_FILE
-                        set path to config File --exclude GLOB_PATTERN
+                        Path to config File
+  -j JOBS, --jobs JOBS  Number of job to run in parallel (default is number of cpus) --exclude GLOB_PATTERN
                         Exclude files paths that match GLOB_PATTERN.
+  --exclude-mime GLOB_PATTERN
+                        Exclude files with mime types that match GLOB_PATTERN.
   --blacklist MIME_TYPE
                         Exclude files with MIME_TYPE.
-  --max_depth MAX_DEPTH
+  --fuzzy-threshold FUZZY_THRESHOLD
+                        Threshold for fuzzy-matching to detect moved files (<= 0 to disable, default is 80) --max_depth MAX_DEPTH
-                        Maximum depth for recursive unpacking (< 0 for no limit) --no-extract          Consider all files are already extracted, and only compare them --no-specialize       Do not use specific content comparison for known file types, but use simple binary data comparison --no-distance         Compute the distance between two modified files using TLSH --order-by {none,path,distance}
+                        Maximum depth for recursive unpacking (< 0 for no limit, default is 8) --no-extract          Consider all files are already extracted, and only compare them --no-specialize       Do not use specific content comparison for known file types, but use simple binary data comparison --no-distance         Disable computing the distance between two modified files using TLSH --order-by {none,path,distance}
                         Define the sort order for the output.
 Note: setting this to anything other than "none" will disable progressive output
-  --enable-statistics   Compute statistics or check for unpack data loss --profile             Measure the number of calls and time spent in different methods
+  --min_dist MIN_DIST   Ignore files with a difference lower than the one given (< 0 for no limit) --no-progress         Hide progress messages --enable-statistics   Compute statistics or check for unpack data loss --profile             Measure the number of calls and time spent in different methods
 ```